 This first of its kind cohort equips ministry leaders with operational aptitude for addressing two of the three most critical concerns of our time impacting local church planting, growth, and development today in the US: namely, equitable inclusion and economic sustainability.
 United’s Doctor of Ministry (DMin.) program is a professional degree for religious leaders ready to expand the area of ministry to which they are called.
 In the Disruptive Church Leadership focus group, join a cohort of your peers to learn from mentor Mark DeYmaz and graduate assistant Chip Freed.
 United’s mentor-based DMin. program provides feedback, academic guidance, and ministry support as you develop an original research project for your unique ministry context.

 Master of Divinity Track

 — Multiethnic Church Development —

-Launching in the Fall 2021 semester, the the Multiethnic Church Development track equips ministry leaders (in United’s Master of Divinity program) to effectively engage an increasingly diverse society by establishing redemptive and equitable systems of spiritual, social, and financial innovation via the local church.
+The Multiethnic Church Development track equips ministry leaders (in United’s Master of Divinity program) to effectively engage an increasingly diverse society by establishing redemptive and equitable systems of spiritual, social, and financial innovation via the local church.

 Building and Leading Healthy Multiethnic Churches**